 Different types of plants, including food crops, have flown on the space shuttle and the International Space Station.
 Plant samples have even been used to show that lunar samples are not harmful to life on Earth.

-“The plants helped establish that the soil samples brought back from the Moon harbored no pathogens or other unknown components that could harm terrestrial life, but those plants were just dusted with lunar regolith and never actually grown on it,” she said. study co-author Anna-Lisa Paul, a research professor of horticultural sciences at the Institute of Food and Agricultural Sciences at the University of Florida.
+“The plants helped establish that the soil samples brought back from the Moon harbored no pathogens or other unknown components that might harm terrestrial life, but those plants were just dusted with lunar regolith and never actually grown on it,” she said. study co-author Anna-Lisa Paul, a research professor of horticultural sciences at the Institute of Food and Agricultural Sciences at the University of Florida.

 Paul and study co-author Rob Ferl, Distinguished Professor of Horticultural Sciences at the UF Institute of Food and Agricultural Sciences, wanted to go a step further and see if the seeds would grow in lunar soil.

-“For future longer space missions, we could use the Moon as a hub or launch pad,” Ferl said in a statement.
+“For future longer space missions, we might use the Moon as a hub or launch pad,” Ferl said in a statement.
 “So what happens when you grow plants on lunar soil, something that is totally outside of a plant’s evolutionary experience?
 What would plants do in a lunar greenhouse?
 Could we have lunar farmers?”

 historical samples